 Sold but can be recreated.$3800.00 with hardshell case

 This guitar shows a formula that I use for tone and visual effect.
-By using a cavernously chambered colorwood Birch Plywood core, with exotic tone wood caps ( this is Bloodwood), unique looks can be created with a common feel and quality.
+By using a cavernously chambered colorwood Birch Plywood core, with exotic tone wood caps ( this is Bloodwood), unique looks can be created with a "family" feel.
 Compare this guitar to Wild Walnut and you'll get the idea.

 The five piece maple bloodwood neck with 12" radius ebony fingerboard has a water buffalo horn nut and zero fret for perfect string height. there’s a photo in the “what’s special “ page.
-The string through Hannes graphite bridge is a beautiful, technical marvel.
-With Sperzel locking tuners, and a pair of coil tapped Lace Alumi-tone "death-buckers" this instrument is one of the most precise tone machines you'll find.
-The body provides a crisp snap without harshness, while the chambering and maple & ebony neck provide warmth and depth.
+The string through Hannes graphite bridge is a beautiful, tone marvel.
+Sperzel locking tuners, and a pair of coil tapped Lace Alumi-tone "death-buckers" make this instrument one of the most precise tone machines you'll find.
+The chambered body provides a crisp snap without harshness, while the maple & ebony neck provide warmth and depth.
 The Alumi-tones are super versatile and 1/3 the weight of normal humbuckers!
-They can be sweetly pristine, and they can crank, but they never get muddy.
+They can be sweet, and they can crank, but they never get muddy.

 $3600.00 with hardshell case

 This guitar uses a formula that I vary for tone and visual effect.
-Using a vastly chambered colorwood Birch Plywood core, and exotic tone wood caps (this is Blood wood), I create unique looks with a common feel and quality.
+Using a vastly chambered colorwood Birch Plywood core, and exotic tone wood caps (this is Blood wood), I create unique looks with a "family" feel and quality.
 Compare this guitar to Wild Walnut.

 $3600.00 with hardshell case